MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/developer/format/label-element-for-tablecolumnheader-for-tablecontrol-format.md

 ---
+ms.date: 09/13/2016
+ms.topic: reference
-title: "Label Element for TableColumnHeader for TableControl (Format) | Microsoft Docs" ms.date: "09/13/2016"
+title: Label Element for TableColumnHeader for TableControl (Format)
+description: Label Element for TableColumnHeader for TableControl (Format)
 ---
 # Label Element for TableColumnHeader for TableControl (Format)